How Additive Manufacturing helped launch SpaceX

-SpaceX has been continuously evaluating the benefits of 3D printing and perfecting the techniques required to develop and manufacture flight hardware.
+SpaceX has been continuously evaluating the benefits of AM and perfecting the techniques required to develop and manufacture flight hardware.
 With innovation and efficiency at the core of SpaceX, it’s no wonder they’ve been one of the first companies in the sector to embrace additive manufacturing as a major part of their production.

 What technology does SpaceX use?

 SpaceX makes use of direct metal laser sintering (DMLS).
-This type of 3D printing works by laying down thin layers of metal powder in a heated chamber.
+This type of AM works by laying down thin layers of metal powder in a heated chamber.
 A laser then traces out the 2D cross section of the part.
 The laser brings the temperature of the powder above its melting point and the metal melts.
 The next layer is then added on top and the process is repeated, thus sintering each layer to the previous one.
 SpaceX prints also run through cooling cycles.